 A lot of pitmasters wrap their briskets, but might be stumped if you ask them exactly why they do it.

 It’s in a long tradition of meats that are often wrapped in aluminum foil when cooked.

 In the case of brisket, it’s important to understand what’s commonly known as ‘The Texas Crutch’, and what role it plays in wrapping briskets.

 What is the Texas Crutch?

 If you’re familiar with any BBQ cooking show or YouTube channel then you’ve probably heard this term thrown around, but you’d be forgiven for not knowing exactly what it is.

-In a nutshell, it involves keeping your brisket wrapped in aluminum foil while it cooks.
+In a nutshell, the Texas Crutch method involves keeping your brisket wrapped in aluminum foil while it cooks.
 It’s particularly useful for long form cooking like BBQ smoking, whereby we can help to speed up the cooking process.

 It’s a technique that has grown in popularity decade after decade and is now seen as a fundamental step to take when smoking competition briskets, as well as in some restaurants.

 And what about that name?
 My guess is it’s a bit of a joke and soft jibe at it being a ‘crutch’ for pitmasters to fall on if they want to quicken things up around the smoker.

 It’s also worth pointing out that it doesn’t have to be aluminum foil.
 Many people also swear by butcher paper because it allows a little more ventilation around the brisket.
 This means that it can still help it to retain moisture, but without running the risk of going soggy.
 People who swear by this method also point out that you have a much better chance of developing a bark on the brisket using this method.